 What is Qantas Business Rewards?

-In addition to earning Qantas Points, there are also discounts available on airfares on the Qantas network.
+It’s not all about earning points.
+Qantas offers members discounts on airfares across the Qantas network.
 These range from 2% – 8% and vary depending on your ‘level’ within the program.

 Who can join Qantas Business Rewards

-Qantas Business Rewards is a loyalty program targetted at small to medium businesses.
-It is open to any business entity with an ABN that is registered for GST.
+Qantas Business Rewards is open to any business entity with an ABN that is registered for GST.
 This includes sole traders through to those with multiple employees

 Normally, there is a fee of $89.50 fee to join the program, although there are often promotional offers to join for free.

-Qantas Business Rewards gives your business the opportunity to earn Qantas Points on every eligible flight once you join the program.
+Qantas Business Rewards allows your business to earn Qantas Points on every eligible flight once you join the program.
 These points are in addition to anything you, or your employees, earn as a Qantas Frequent Flyer.

 In addition, your business can also earn Qantas Points with more than 50 partners.
 These partners cover a range of business expenses including credit cards, fuel, office products and so on.